josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/⚖️_acknowledgement_tradeoffs_in_data_fixing.md

 ---

-## ♻️ VI.
-Behavioural Drag and Unsignalled Safety
+## ♻️ Behavioural Drag and Unsignalled Safety

 When systems are unsafe, people adapt: